JulienRobberechts/event-api/readme.md

 ## Setup

-1. Initialize packages by running
+1. Initialize packages by running (at the root)

 ```
 npm i